 Telling the time in Spanish - in this interactive activity and game you will learn to tell the time on the hour and the minutes past the hour in the Spanish language.

 Vocabulary builders - as you begin to acquire more Spanish vocabulary, these two games each offer 48 additional words.
-Match the Spanish word with the corresponding English word.
-Vocabulary builder 1 and Vocabulary builder 2.
+Match the written or spoken Spanish word with the corresponding English word.
+Vocabulary builder 1 and then play the slightly more advanced Vocabulary builder 2.

 Words, colors and numbers games - after learning basic vocabulary and the numbers as featured in other games offered on this site, you may wish to try this game, which is an introduction to sentence structure and word order, and the use of adjectives in Spanish.
-Two games - Words, colors and numbers 1 and Words, colors and numbers 2.
+Two games - Words, colors and numbers 1 and the slightly more difficult Words, colors and numbers 2.

 Spanish spelling games - this section currently offers five games for spelling Spanish words; colors, verbs (infinitive form), animals and two vocabulary games.